zwang695/alexa-skills-list/skills/B01BFXE0RO/README.md

 * *Alexa ask cheer lights how does the world feel?*

-CheerLights is an “Internet of Things” project created by Hans Scharler that allows people’s lights all across the world to synchronize to one color set by Twitter.
+CheerLights is an ?Internet of Things? project created by Hans Scharler that allows people?s lights all across the world to synchronize to one color set by Twitter.
 This is a way to connect physical things with social networking experiences.

 Find out how the world feels right now...